Thivagar555/Simple-ToDo-App/README.md

 **Simple To-Do List Web App**

-This is a basic to-do list application built using HTML, CSS, and JavaScript.
+I developed this basic to-do list application using HTML, CSS, and JavaScript.
-It allows users to add, complete, and delete tasks.
-The data is stored using browser localStorage.
+It allows users to manage daily tasks — including adding, completing, and deleting them.
+The data is stored locally using the browser's localStorage API.

 ## Features

-- Add tasks
+- Add new tasks
 - Mark tasks as completed
 - Delete tasks
-- Stores data locally
+- Store task data locally in browser
-- Responsive design
+- Clean and responsive design

 ## Technologies Used